 Gillian has worked within Alberta’s environment community for almost 20 years as an environmental consultant and with Alberta Environment and Parks.
 She completed both a masters and PhD focused on Alberta environmental issues.
-She completed a postdoctoral fellowship with McGill on ecosystem services in working landscapes and is currently doing a postdoc ta Dalhousie University of perceptions of environmental change in Atlantic Canada.
+She completed a postdoctoral fellowship with McGill on ecosystem services in working landscapes and is currently doing a postdoc at Dalhousie University of perceptions of environmental change in Atlantic Canada.
 She has also been an avid volunteer in her inner-city community in Edmonton.
-Parks and outdoor spaces around Canada as her ‘church’.
+Parks and outdoor spaces around Canada are her ‘church’.

 Presenter: Karen Stefanyk

 Karen is a registered professional biologist (R.P.Bio.) with over 17 years of experience in the environmental field with formal training in conservation biology through the University of Alberta.
 She has worked as a consultant for 10 of those years with her main focus on wetland, wildlife and vegetation ecology as part of environmental impact assessments and developing mitigation and monitoring plans.
 Karen has now taken her field experience of working with different sectors across western Canada and applied her learnings to her current work the province of British Columbia (B.C.).
 She is fortunate to work and live on the traditional territory of the Lək̓ʷəŋən peoples in Victoria, B.C., Canada.
 Karen is a Senior Conservation Policy Analyst working with B.C.’s Environmental Mitigation Policy (EMP).
 In her role she provides expertise to provincial staff and industry and works across sectors to improve the implementation of the EMP.
 Karen will be speaking on British Columbia’s experience with implementing the EMP, both opportunities and challenges.